soonhyeon/Noisy-ArcMix/README.md

 Korea Advanced Institute of Science and Technology (KAIST)

 ## Introduction
-Noisy-ArcMix is a training technique that synthesizes anomalous samples by mixup and adds a correct or incorrect margin on the target angle to prevent overfitting on normal samples while maintaining intra-class compactness and increasing the angular difference between normal and abnormal features.
-Alongside the conventional log-Mel spectrogram (Sgram) and temporal feature (Tgram), we introduce and utilize the temporal attended log-Mel spectrogram (TAgram) from the temporal attention block.
-In the temporal attention block, we leverage the max-pooling and average-pooling operations along the spectral axis for extracting the temporal attention map.
+Noisy-ArcMix significantly improve the compactness of intra-class distribution through the training with virtually synthesized samples near the normal data distribution.
+More importantly, we observed that the mingling effect between normal and anomalous samples can be reduced further by Noisy-ArcMix, which gains generalization ability through the use of inconsistent angular margins for the corrupted label prediction.
+In addition to Noisy-ArcMix, we introduce a new input feature, temporally attended log-Mel spectrogram (TAgram), derived from a temporal attention block.
+TAgram includes the temporal attention weights broadcasted to spectrogram features, which helps a model to focus on the important temporal regions for capturing crucial features.

 <br/>
 <br/>